StewMH/OptimisationWorkshop/README.md

 Need: g++, clang, gdb, valgrind (or ssh access to a machine with these installed)

-Nice to have: google-perftools, libjemalloc
+Nice to have: google-perftools, libjemalloc, massif-visualizer, perf

 Pre-installed docker image available at https://store.docker.com/community/images/stewartmh/ubuntu-proftools